monyarm/residualvm/README.md

-This is because the last save and visited scene is stored in your configuration file, either delete your Grim Fandango entry from the ResidualVM menu and readd it, or go to your configuration file and clean out the `last_save` and `last_set` entries.
+This is because the last save and visited scene is stored in your configuration file, either delete your Grim Fandango entry from the NovelVM menu and readd it, or go to your configuration file and clean out the `last_save` and `last_set` entries.

 ### 7.2.
 My saved games don't work any more! ###

-Did you recently update to a newer build of ResidualVM?
+Did you recently update to a newer build of NovelVM?
-ResidualVM is still a work in progress, which means that the save format might change between builds.
+NovelVM is still a work in progress, which means that the save format might change between builds.
 While attempts are made to keep save file compatibility, this isn't always possible.

 ## 8. Debugging
-**WARNING:** This section contains information about the various tools that are included for debugging ResidualVM, this should not be necessary for normal play at all!
+**WARNING:** This section contains information about the various tools that are included for debugging NovelVM, this should not be necessary for normal play at all!
 However, the curious might like to know how to access these tool.
 Please use at your own risk!